TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Wildcard soldiers: number increased to 1/5 of total cps, number of female wildcard soldiers increased to 2.
 Added full range of female faces. to wildcard females

 New for r133:
-Fix: Head markers off did not work on heli entry - thanks washtubs for the report.
+Fixed: Head markers off did not work on heli entry - thanks washtubs for the report.
 Player restriction option: Disable world markers - thanks brunovisk114 for the suggestion In mission menu: Markers menu, includes head and world marker options, toggling xray at runtime unforntunately doesnt work via script.